Game Art and 3D Animation

 Throughout this module, students will be encouraged to engage in self-reflective processes to improve their creative and collaborative work practices and to build the core skills necessary for a successful career in the creative industries.
 With the guidance of studio facilitators, students will complete a set of project briefs designed to build on the foundation skills acquired and to further enhance their competencies within their discipline area.

-The Audio Production Diploma Course includes:
+The Game Art and 3D Animation Diploma Course includes:

 PBR Texturing Design and Image Composition Digital Sculpting UI & Core Features Digital Image Editing Classic Texturing Realtime Rendering